 - Prior to Helium Act Funds

 Between 2002 and 2015, approximately $90 million was spent on the remediation of 18 legacy wells between the BLM and the U.S. Army Corps of Engineers.

-Utilizing $50 million in funding from the Helium Stewardship Act of 2013, BLM has made significant progress on the plugging and abandonment of the 50 legacy wells identified as needing some level of remediation in the Strategic Plan.
+The BLM used $50 million in funding from the Helium Stewardship Act of 2013.
+BLM made significant progress on the plugging and abandonment of the 50 legacy wells identified as needing some level of remediation in the Strategic Plan.

 December 4, 2015: the BLM awarded contracts to two Alaska Native-owned businesses for remediation of legacy wells in the NPR-A. The Indefinite Delivery Indefinite Quantity contracts enable the two companies to compete for individual task orders for the efficient cleanup of priority legacy well sites.

 Three wells were plugged and abandoned at Umiat and surface clean-up was conducted at three wells near Cape Simpson through an interagency agreement with the U.S. Army Corps of Engineers.